This post contains affiliate links, and we will be compensated if you buy after clicking on our links

 The RAD Rod and other muscle roller sticks are popular massage tools among runners and athletes, due to how quick and easy it is to use after a run or workout session to prevent tight calves.

-In general, massage muscle rollers are easier than foam rollers to use on the go, because you can target muscles in a seated or standing position and they’re more portable.
+Massage muscle rollers are generally easier than foam rollers to use on the go, because you can target muscles in a seated or standing position and they’re more portable.

 I find that muscle roller sticks work well for the legs, such as the quads and calves, but aren’t that much use elsewhere.

-If you want to get started with a muscle roller stick then the RAD Rod is definitely one of the best on the market.
+If you want to get started with a muscle roller stick, then the RAD Rod is one of the best on the market.

-The cheaper models I’ve tried tend to bend and squeak while this is not the case with the RAD Rod.
+The cheaper models I’ve tried tend to bend and squeak, but this is not the case with the RAD Rod.

 Effective for self-myofascial release along smooth long muscle surfaces